manifoldmarkets/manifold/docs/docs/api.md

   example, if you ask for the most recent 10 markets, and then perform a second query for 10 more markets with `before=[the id of the 10th market]`, you will get markets 11 through 20.
+- `userId`: Optional.
+If set, the response will include only markets created by this user.

 Requires no authorization.